prb28/vscode-amiga-assembly/README.md

 ![Disassemble a copper list](images/copperdisassembly.gif)

 ## Release Notes
+## 0.12.0
+- Evaluate variables values
+- Set a prefered comment and/or instruction position while formatting a source
+- Provide outline information

 ## 0.11.0
 - Create an ADF disk with the command *Amiga Assembly: Create ADF file* (uses ADFTools and ADFlib : new binaries needed)
 - Bug fixes